weeed0y/weeed0y/README.md

     "PM_LOGGR_BOT_API_ID": {

-       "description": "for login private messages create a private group and add @missrose_bot and do /id and add that id",
+       "description": "for login private messages create a private group and add @Babydolbot and do /id and add that id",

        "value": ""